310mc/https-310mc.github.io-tl/source/_posts/motor_show/prologue.md

 Maybe I really have been exhausted, like you mentioned.

-I’ve been doing as best as I can while keeping a close eye on everything, but… Lately, there’s such a huge gap between the school’s Ryuseitai—also known as Ryuseitai-N— and Ryuseitai-M from ES…[^4]
+I’ve been doing as best as I can while keeping a close eye on everything, but… Lately, there’s such a huge gap between the school’s Ryuseitai — also known as Ryuseitai-N — and Ryuseitai-M from ES…[^4]

 Like, Ryuseitai-N’s been staggering in *every* way, and I just can’t seem to make things work in the unit… It’s been daunting on me.